mars0i/masonclj/doc/general/ABMsInClojure.md

 although I have written an ABM in pure Clojure, I probably won't do that again.

-There is a list of ABM libraries and environments here:
+There is a subset of the ABM libraries and environments are listed here:

-[en.m.wikipedia.org/wiki/comparison_of_agent-based_modeling_software](
-en.m.wikipedia.org/wiki/comparison_of_agent-based_modeling_software)

-It's a long list, but many of the tools are designed for special, narrow purposes, and many seem to be old and probably not well maintained.
+[comparison_of_agent-based_modeling_software](https://en.m.wikipedia.org/wiki/Comparison_of_agent-based_modeling_software).
+Some of the tools seem to be esigned for special, narrow purposes, and I suspect that some (e.g. Swarm?) may be old and not well maintained.

 AFAIK there are no ABM libraries written in Clojure.
 I don't expect to see any soon, since the intersection of those interested in Clojure